microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/preserveValueImports.md

 ---
 display: "preserveValueImports"
-oneline: "Preserve unused imported values in the JavaScript output that would otherwise be removed"
+oneline: "Preserve unused imported values in the JavaScript output that would otherwise be removed."
 ---

 There are some cases where TypeScript can't detect that you're using an import.
 For example, take the following code: